-- A Flash write or erase is attempted above user code space.
-This occurs when PSWE is set to '1' and a MOVX write operation targets an address above address 0x3DFF. - A Flash read is attempted above user code space.
-This occurs when a MOVC operation targets an address above address 0x3DFF. - A Program read is attempted above user code space.
-This occurs when user code attempts to branch to an address above 0x3DFF. - A Flash read, write or erase attempt is restricted due to a Flash security setting (see Section "16.3.
-Security Options" on page 93).
+- Programming hardware attempts to write or read an EPROM location which is above the user code space address limit. - An EPROM read from firmware is attempted above user code space.
+This occurs when a MOVC operation is attempted above the user code space address limit. - A Program read is attempted above user code space.
+This occurs when user code attempts to branch to an address above the user code space address limit.

-The FERROR bit (RSTSRC.6) is set following a Flash error reset.
+The MEMERR bit (RSTSRC.6) is set following an EPROM error reset.
 The state of the $\overline{RST}$ pin is unaffected by this reset.

-17.8.
+18.8.
 Software Reset

-Software may force a reset by writing a '1' to the SWRSF bit (RSTSRC.4).
-The SWRSF bit will read '1' following a software forced reset.
+Software may force a reset by writing a 1 to the SWRSF bit (RSTSRC.4).
+The SWRSF bit will read 1 following a software forced reset.
 The state of the RST pin is unaffected by this reset.

-SFR Definition 17.2.
+SFR Definition 18.2.
 RSTSRC: Reset Source

 Bit 7 6 5 4 3 2 1 0

-Name FERROR C0RSEF SWRSF WDTRSF MCDRSF PORSF PINRSF
+Name MEMERR CORSEF SWRSF WDTRSF MCDRSF PORSF PINRSF

 Туре R R R/W R/W R R/W R/W R

 Reset 0 Varies